Transport in Ipswich: 20th century

 In 1984 the East Suffolk Line was reduced to single-track in places making it impossible to run an hourly service from Ipswich in the direction of Lowestoft.
 There are now plans to dual an additional section of the line to allow an hourly service.
 In 1986, following deregulation the bus operation was transfer to a new private company, Ipswich Buses.

 In 1989 the conservative government published the Roads for Prosperity white paper which was heralded as the 'largest road building program for the UK since the Romans' which would have resulted in the A12 being widened to dual 3 lane between Ipswich and London and to dual 2 lane as far as Lowestoft; the A140 to Norwich would have been widened to dual 2 lane.
 Plans were greatly scaled back after major road protests at Newbury bypass and Twyford Down and other locations.

 The final section of the A14 road between Ipswich and the M6 motorway was opened in 1991.
-Ipswich Airport was de-licensed in 1996 and the area was re-developed into the residential district of Ravenswood with the front of the Grade 2 listed control building, designed by Heining and Chitty in 1938, integrated into new scheme.
+Ipswich Airport was de-licensed in 1996 and the area was re-developed into the residential district of Ravenswood with the front of the Grade II listed control building, designed by Hening and Chitty in 1938, integrated into the new scheme.